lsartori94/globant-bootcamps-UI/README.md

 that changes the color scheme (YES, A THEME TOGGLE).

+__CODE REVIEW TIME!!!__

+Part of our everyday work is to read, understand and, sometimes, make observations on our teammates code.
+That's why we thought this is a good opportunity to start doing that!
+There will be 2 code reviewers encharged of this task, and we will announce them in class.

 ## Day 9 and 10: TypeScript 101
 So, here we are.
 This is the first step into a whole new world.
 It doesn't matter if it's [Angular](https://angular.io/), [React](https://reactjs.org/), [Vue](https://vuejs.org/) or any `Js` framework.
 The latest generation of those tools makes the whole development process a breeze.